syncfusion-content/predictive-analytics-docs/predictive-analytics/Charts-for-Associations.md

 Scatter Plot with Linear Regression and Lowess Fit Lines {:.caption}

-For a final variation on the bivariate scatter plot, you can use the scatterplot() or sp() functions from the coincidentally named car package (that in this case, stands for "Companion to Applied Regression").
+For a final variation on the bivariate scatter plot, you can use the scatter plot() or sp() functions from the coincidentally named car package (that in this case, stands for "Companion to Applied Regression").
 This package has many variations on scatter plots.
-You ca use the package that has marginal boxplots, smoothers, and quantile regression intervals.
+You ca use the package that has marginal box plots, smoothers, and quantile regression intervals.
 See help(package = "car") for more information.

 First you can install and load the car package.